neatphar/Xcessible/README.md

 ## 🎉 Acknowledgments <a name = "acknowledgments"></a>

-- NAID Assistive Technologies
+- NAID Assistive Technologies,
-- iHub
+- iHub,
-- Sprints
+- Sprints.